brevzin/cpp_proposals/2996_reflection/reflection.md

 ::: std
 ::: addu

-[*]{.pnum} A value of type `std::meta::info` is called a _reflection_ and represents a language element such as a type, an evaluation of an expression, a non-static data member, etc. An expression convertible to `std::meta::info` is said to _reflect_ the language element represented by the resulting value; the language element is said to be _reflected by_ the expression.
+[*]{.pnum} A value of type `std::meta::info` is called a _reflection_ and represents a language element such as a type, a value, an object, a non-static data member, etc. An expression convertible to `std::meta::info` is said to _reflect_ the language element represented by the resulting value; the language element is said to be _reflected by_ the expression.
 `sizeof(std::meta::info)` shall be equal to `sizeof(void*)`.
 [Reflections are only meaningful during translation.
 The notion of consteval-only types (see [basic.types.general]{.sref}) exists to diagnose attempts at using such values outside the translation process.]{.note}